My Portfolio Strategy

 Since I only buy bitcoin when its price falls into the buying zone of my plan, I will do far, far better than that.

 As long as bitcoin continues to do what bitcoin has always done, things will work out fine.
 And yes, 20% of my net worth seems reasonable, certainly not extreme.
-If not for my other obligations, I would have a higher allocation.
+If not for my other obligations, I would aim for a higher allocation.

 Altcoins: speculative ventures